GenAI Certificate Program for Faculty & Staff

-Join ETS this fall for the launch of a new GenAI Certification program.
-The program is structured to support a deeper understanding of the GenAI tools and practices for use in Higher Education.
-Complete 5 or more of the classes offered during the 2024-2025 Academic year through ETS along with a short reflection and assessment to earn a GenAI Certificate.
-Conversely, you can also take individual courses without pursuing a certificate.
+The GenAI Certification program is structured to support a deeper understanding of the GenAI tools and practices for use in Higher Education.
+Complete 5 or more classes offered through ETS, along with a short final project, to earn a GenAI Certificate.
+Conversely, you can also take individual courses without pursuing a certificate from either required or elective.

 By the end of the Program, participants will be able to: